 One of the major risks of dental implant surgery is that the implants will not fuse correctly with the bone.
-Osseointegration, the process in which the titanium root fuses with the jaw, is a vital part of receiving dental implants.
-If, for some reason, this step does not occur the implants will not function properly and can be uncomfortable, become loose, or fall out completely.
+Osseointegration is the most important part of receiving dental implants.
+If, for some reason, osseointegration does not occur the implants will not function properly and can be uncomfortable, become loose, or fall out completely.
 To reduce this risk, your dentist will evaluate the density of the jaw bone to ensure that it is capable of withstanding surgery.
-In the event that integration does fail, the implant can be removed and surgery can be attempted again once the area has healed.
+Other causes of failed osseointegration include having AIDS, osteoporosis, and diabetes.
+Infection at the surgical site can also result in a failure to integrate.

 Infection at Implant Site